 1031 Exchange Newsletters

-- MixeD-Use Propertiesby Greg Lehrmann, Attorney Double Board Certified • Commercial and Residential Real Estate Law The Big Picture Certain properties may qualify for the combined benefits of two tax code provisions, allowing for enhanced overall tax savings.
-Why it Matters Internal Revenue Code Section 121 provides for an exclusion of gain of up to $250,000 for… Read more: MixeD-Use Properties
+- Mixed-Use Propertiesby Greg Lehrmann, Attorney Double Board Certified • Commercial and Residential Real Estate Law The Big Picture Certain properties may qualify for the combined benefits of two tax code provisions, allowing for enhanced overall tax savings.
+Why it Matters Internal Revenue Code Section 121 provides for an exclusion of gain of up to $250,000 for… Read more: Mixed-Use Properties

 - Building on Your Own Property in a 1031 Exchangeby Greg Lehrmann, Attorney Double Board Certified • Commercial and Residential Real Estate Law The Big Picture Sometimes a taxpayer wants to sell a property and use the exchange proceeds to construct improvements on a property “they” already own as part of a §1031 exchange.
 The quotation marks around “they” are intentional—because in a 1031… Read more: Building on Your Own Property in a 1031 Exchange